Leg Pain, Aching, & Throbbing

 Movement Breaks and Exercise

 Consistent movement is essential for preventing blood pooling, as muscle activity applies compression to nearby veins like a pump.
-This effect is especially pronounced during exercise but can also be leveraged during the workday.
-If your job requires prolonged sitting, taking short walking breaks, performing calf raises, or even just standing up and marching in place can all help with circulation.
+The calf muscles act as your body's second heart, squeezing the deep veins and propelling blood upward toward the heart with each contraction.
+This effect is especially pronounced during exercises like walking, cycling or swimming but can also be leveraged during the workday.
+If your job requires prolonged sitting, taking short walking breaks, performing calf raises or even just standing up and marching in place can all help with circulation.
+Even simple ankle rotations or foot flexes while seated activate the calf pump to some degree.

 How Is Leg Pain, Aching & Throbbing Treated?